 This matrix and points applies to all individuals working at the Airport including Port of Seattle employees.
 Repeat Violations - Any additional citations after 8 points can include penalties requiring retaking the AOA training.
 Warnings - Warnings can be issued for any violation of these Rules and Regulations.
 Employees' information will be added to Airport Operations citation database for tracking purposes.
 Warnings are issued at the discretion of the issuing individual; there is no requirement to issue a warning.

-DESCRIPTION OF OFFENSE POINTS PHYSICAL IMPAIRMENT: Alcohol, drug use determined (as may be observed, detected or suspected by 12 Points AOS/ADM/POS Staff, but supported by POS Police Department only) Loss of Driving Privileges ETY SUSPENDED/REVOKED LICENSE: Driving with a suspended or revoked driver's license Loss of Driving Privileges SAFI SURFACE INCIDENT: Any action meeting the FAA definition of "an unauthorized or unapproved movement within the designated movement area (excluding runway incursions) or an occurrence in that same area associated with the operation of an aircraft that affects or could affect the safety of flight" ING/ RUNWAY INCURSION: Any action meeting the FAA definition of an "occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle or person on the protected area of a surface designated for the landing and takeoff of aircraft" 8 RIV RECKLESS OR AGGRESSIVE DRIVING: Operation of a vehicle in a manner which could cause harm or injury to persons or property.
-6 ٥ SMOKING ON AIRFIELD: Smoking on Airfield 6 FUELING - GENERAL UNSAFE PRACTICES: Fueling while vehicle running, not properly bonding, operating faulty equipment.
+DESCRIPTION OF OFFENSE POINTS PHYSICAL IMPAIRMENT : Alcohol, drug use determined (as may be observed, detected or suspected by AOS/ADM/POS Staff, but supported by POS Police Department only) 12 Points Loss of Driving Privileges ЕТΥ SUSPENDED/REVOKED LICENSE: Driving with a suspended or revoked driver's license Loss of Driving Privileges SAFE a second the design account of an algorithm of an algorithm of an algorithm of an observe of flight" NING RUNWAY INCURSION: Any action meeting the FAA definition of an "occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle or person on the protected area of a surface designated for the landing and takeoff of aircraft" 8 2 RECKLESS OR AGGRESSIVE DRIVING: Operation of a vehicle in a manner which could cause harm or injury to persons or property.
+6 Δ SMOKING ON AIRFIELD: Smoking on Airfield 6 FUELING - GENERAL UNSAFE PRACTICES: Fueling while vehicle running, not properly bonding, operating faulty equipment.
 Additionally requires retake of AOA Training and Fuel Safety Training 6